mcdemarco/the-new-kitchen-cookbook/soup/spicyPumpkin.md

 ## Directions

 1. Bake the pumpkin (cut side down) and carrots (cleaned) in a little water in a medium oven until soft (about 325° for about 45 minutes).
-2. Fry the shallots in the oil in a soup pot.
+2. Fry the shallots or leeks in the oil in a soup pot.
 Add the garlic, then set aside.
 3. Scoop out the pumpkin into a large bowl and puree with an immersion blender.
 4. If the carrots are still hard enough to chop, chop them into smaller bits.
 5. Add carrots, apple, maple syrup, ricotta, and enough of the milk (or other liquid) to the pumpkin bowl to help blend.